irenealgi/irenealegre.com/case-studies/poplar-cms.md

 ## Analytics

-The analytics dashboard gives clients access to user data, including how many people use the embed unit, how long they spend on it and what their actions are from that point onwards.
+The Analytics Dashboard gives clients access to user data, including how many people use the Embed Unit, how long they spend on it and what their actions are from that point onwards.

 The design of the dashboard focuses on conversion and on giving a quick glimpse of what’s happened during the selected period.